Multilingual Text Detoxification (TextDetox) 2025

 Contributors

-The following researchers contributed to the parallel data preparation:
+The following researchers are contributing to the parallel data preparation:

 • Daryna Dementieva: Ukrainian, English, Russian